check

 Q3.
 Is there a data glossary or metadata repository to document data definitions and standards?

-Why it's important: A data glossary helps everyone understand data consistently, while a metadata repository provides context and lineage for data assets.
+A data glossary helps everyone understand data consistently, while a metadata repository provides context and lineage for data assets.

 Potential outcomes of success: Improved data understanding, easier data discovery, and better data integration.